<< ARI Watch

 Arrested without bond on August 5, 2015 in Galena, Missouri, charged with being a fugitive from out of state and with identity theft.
 He was 58 years old.

 His case must have gone to trial but apparently it wasn’t important enough to make the news.
 The verdict – and if guilty the sentence – is not easy to discover.
-He hasn’t come forward in Objectivist circles to proclaim his innocence.
+He never came forward in Objectivist circles to proclaim his innocence.

 Elan Journo